-In rare cases, the provost may recognize extraordinary circumstances or performance by authorizing a review for tenure prior to the usual deadline on the recommendation of or in consultation with the department chair [the dean of the School of Theology] and the associate provost and academic dean.
+In rare cases, the provost may recognize extraordinary circumstances or performance by authorizing a review for tenure prior to the usual deadline on the recommendation of or in consultation with the department chair [the dean of the School of Theology] and the vice provost, and academic dean.
 Such a candidate for tenure must nonetheless meet the usual deadlines described in Section 2.6.4.b and c.

-2.6.4 Application Notice, Deadlines, and Stopping the Clock for Third-year Review and/or Tenure

-Each spring the Office of Academic Affairs will prepare and send to all current faculty a list of all faculty members who, according to college [university] records, will be eligible for third- or sixth-year review during the following academic year and who are thus expected to apply for formal review.
-Any faculty member who believes that he or she has been mistakenly omitted from or included in the list must promptly make this known directly to the associate provost and academic dean who oversees this process.
+2.6.4 Application Notice, Deadlines, and Stopping the Clock for Third-year Review and/or Tenure for third- or sixth-year review during the following academic year and who are thus expected to apply for formal review.
+Any faculty member who believes that he or she has been mistakenly omitted from or included in the list must promptly make this known directly to the vice provost who oversees this process.
 Any disputes over eligibility will be resolved by the provost.